AnonymousRepoHasAnonymousName/AnonymousRepoHasAnonymousName.github.io/documentation/source/robot_learning/imitation_learning/index.rst

    evaluation
    best_practices

-Quick Start
+Basic Usage
 -----------

-Here's a minimal example that collects demonstrations and trains a BC policy:
+The following example demonstrates how to collect demonstrations and train a BC policy:

 .. code-block:: python